 GSK in 2005 voluntarily recalled several lots of its Paxil CR controlled-release tablets because of manufacturing problems at its facilities in Knoxville, Tennessee, and Cidra, Puerto Rico.

-Several months later, the FDA seized more remnants of the suspect lots after determining the tablets could split apart.
+Several months later, the FDA seized more remnants of the suspect lots after determining that the tablets could split apart.
 This could potentially cause some patients to receive a portion that lacks any active ingredient or a portion that contains the active ingredient but would not have the intended controlled-release effect.

 GSK continued production and distribution from the two plants several months after the recall.

 In 2014, GSK recalled certain batches of Paxil following an FDA inspection of the company’s manufacturing plant in Cork, Ireland.
-An FDA letter stated the paroxetine drugs were contaminated with material from the plant’s pharmaceutical waste tank.
+An FDA letter stated thatthe paroxetine drugs were contaminated with material from the plant’s pharmaceutical waste tank.

 Please seek the advice of a medical professional before making health care decisions.